 - Projects that explore original subject matter in a striking way.

-- Possible or confirmed sources of funding.
+- Budget adequacy and possible or confirmed sources of funding.

-- The director’s/producer’s professional career.
+- The director’s/screenwriter's/producer’s professional career.

-- Languages spoken by the director/producer.
+- Languages spoken by the director/screenwriter/producer.

 - Any links to Catalonia, including shooting locations, Catalan coproduction or cast or crew from Catalonia.